IrinaNorro/PythonProjects/README.md

 Does basically the same thing as pocket calculator, and also allows user to continue calculating with first result.
 #### Covers following:
 - Dictionaries, while loop, for loop, if statements, functions, also added try except for division by zero.

+## Game of BlackJack
+This is a legendary card game, known also as 21.
+You are given two cards, you'll see dealer's first card and you aim to gain in total of 21 and beat the dealer.
+#### Covers following:
+- While and for loops, if statements, functions, randomization, list and try except.